yannis300307/NumcraftRust/README.md

 ## Support

 NumcraftRust should run on both N120, N115 and N110 models.
-You will get better performances with the N120 model (N110 and N115 have the same CPU).
+You will get better performances with the N120 model (N110 and N115 have the same CPU clock speed and same RAM).

 ## Build the app